jdbeightol/framework/README.md

 some conventions for using **framework.sh**:
-- all functions sourced from a library must prefix their library's name with a `::` to namespace the function names.  e.g., for a library named  `example`, all functions declared should start with `example::`.
+- all functions sourced from a library must prefix their library's name with a `::` to namespace the function names.  e.g., for a library named  `example`, all functions declared should start with `example::`.  an exception to this rule could be made for user-callable functions like `require`.
 - library names must not include the trailing `.sh`.  calling `require example` will attempt to load `example.sh` and expect its functions to be prefixed with `example::`.  calling `require example.sh` will attempt to load